 We eat a lot of chicken in my house, mainly because it’s a healthy protein that all my kids will eat.
 So this dish starts out with chicken and also includes bacon, too.
-Because anything with bacon is delicious. :) Then I added in lots of fresh fall vegetables.
+Because anything with bacon is delicious. :) Then I added lots of fresh fall vegetables.

-The great thing about this apple chicken recipe is that the meat, vegetables and fruit are all cooked in the same pan, making cleanup so simple.
-It’s a savory fall dinner recipe like my homemade chicken pot pie recipe but it slightly sweet from the apples and cinnamon.
+The great thing about this apple chicken recipe is that the meat, vegetables, and fruit are all cooked in the same pan, making cleanup so simple.
+It’s a savory fall dinner recipe like my homemade chicken pot pie recipe but it is slightly sweet from the apples and cinnamon.
 It really is hearty, healthy, and so yummy!

 Why This Recipe Works

 - One pan.
-It doesn’t get any better than an easy one pot meal.
-No oven required and the clean up is super easy!
+It doesn’t get any better than an easy one-pot meal.
+No oven is required and the cleanup is super easy!

 - Sweet and savory.
 This dish has the best of both worlds!
-Savory bacon and veggies paired with the sweet apples and cinnamon is a match made in heaven.
+Savory bacon and veggies paired with sweet apples and cinnamon is a match made in heaven.

 - Healthy.
 Made with simple, good-for-you ingredients.
 A great meal for the family to load up on lean protein, fruit, and veggies.